 If this indicator comes on when the ignition switch is turned to the ON (II) position and the parking brake is released, it means there is a problem in the circuit.
 Have your vehicle checked by your dealer.

 CRUISE Cruise Main Indicator

-On Sport model and Canadian LX model This indicator comes on when you turn on the cruise control system by pressing the CRUISE button (see page 194).
+This indicator comes on when you turn on the cruise control system by pressing the CRUISE button (see page 195).